huggingface/Google-Cloud-Containers/containers/pytorch/training/README.md

 Below you will find the instructions on how to run the PyTorch Training containers available within this repository.
 Note that before proceeding you need to first ensure that you have Docker installed either on your local or remote instance, if not, please follow the instructions on how to install Docker [here](https://docs.docker.com/get-docker/).

-Additionally, if we're willing to run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.
+Additionally, if you're willing to run the Docker container in GPUs you will need to install the NVIDIA Container Toolkit.

 ### Run

 The PyTorch Training containers will start a training job that will start on `docker run` and will be closed whenever the training job finishes.
 As the container is offered for both accelerators GPU and TPU, the examples below are provided.

-* **GPU**: As an example, we will showcase how to fine-tune an LLM via [`trl`](https://github.com/huggingface/trl) on a GPU instance using the PyTorch Training container, as it comes with `trl` installed.
+* **GPU**: This example showcases how to fine-tune an LLM via [`trl`](https://github.com/huggingface/trl) on a GPU instance using the PyTorch Training container, as it comes with `trl` installed.

     ```bash
     docker run --gpus all -ti \